Ayuu713/E-card/README.md

 # E-card
-used pure html,css and js to make an electronic visitng card.
+used pure html,css and js to make an electronic visiting card.